Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: Discussion

 \section{Discussion}

 Allowing for varying contact sequences while planning for the full nonlinear dynamics of a robotic system is very difficult, but leads to more robust control.
-In this work, we extend Hybrid iLQR to work as a model predictive controller, which can vary the contact sequence of the target trajectory as well as plan with the nonlinear dynamics.
-This extension is made possible by fixing gradient issues that occur when there are hybrid mode mismatches, using fast analytical derivatives of the contact dynamics, and parallelizing the line search in the forward pass.
+In this work, we {present} Hybrid iLQR {and show how it can work as a} MPC controller, which can vary the contact sequence of the target trajectory as well as plan with the nonlinear dynamics.
+This is made possible by fixing gradient issues that occur when there are hybrid mode mismatches, using fast analytical derivatives of the contact dynamics, and parallelizing the line search in the forward pass.

 In simulation, HiLQR MPC outperforms the state of the art centroidal motion planning technique (Convex MPC) for stabilizing perturbations 88\% success rate vs 50\% for large perturbations and 100\% vs 88\% for medium perturbations.
 This is because HiLQR MPC is able to fully utilize the legs of the robot to help catch itself and can create more efficient and elegant solutions, needing fewer steps to recover.